Mapping the Path to a Brighter Future

-The starting point for GoodLands is the creation of a Living Atlas that will enable the Church to understand her operations spatially.
+The starting point for GoodLands is the development and growth of our Catholic Geographic System mapping platform that enables the Church to understand her operations spatially.
 Geographic Information Systems (GIS) technology has transformed maps from static Cartesian planes into a dynamic tool for spatial analysis and a way to formulate strategies for action and new narratives about the Church’s physical presence globally.
 A GIS allows massive amounts of information about land to be overlaid, analyzed, and spatially correlated.
 The possibilities for using existing GIS technology to increase our understanding of the Catholic Church’s land are numerous, and the potential for using this understanding for good is enormous.

 The idea behind GoodLands is simple: overlay Church jurisdictions and lands holdings on powerful GIS databases to locate where small changes in the management of land can have a big impact on sustainability and justice goals.
 Then connect these high impact sites with appropriate resources to make those changes.
 We believe that having the Church understand, care for, and maintain her land is so important that we are dedicated to helping the Church lay the foundation for mapping and land-use planning.
 GoodLands has already secured the partnership of the leading academic departments pioneering the use of GIS, and the leading technology company in the GIS space.
 GoodLands represents an implementation strategy for Laudato Si’ that can measurably contribute to creating a more verdant and just future for all humanity.
 The path to a brighter and more sustainable future can easily be found--what we need to locate it is a map!